vicariousdrama/nodeyez/README.md

 This python script will query the local bitcoin node using bitcoin-cli and prepare an image representing the number of blocks that have been mined thus far in this difficulty epoch, and indicate if ahead of schedule or behind, with an estimated difficulty adjustment to occur when the next epoch begins.
 A difficulty epoch consists of 2016 blocks.

 ![difficulty epoch image sample showing several blocks mined, and ahead of schedule](./images/difficultyepoch.png)

+Dependencies:
+- A bitcoin node running locally and fully synched
+- bitcoin-cli tool available with appropriate macaroons granted to the user running the script
+  - calls "getblock", "getblockchaininfo", "getblockhash"

 Before running the script, edit it to make changes
 ```